vinzenz/leapp-actors-stdlib/docs/first-actor.md

 message and acts at the same time as an object to access the data.
 If you know ORM libraries, this works pretty similar

-### Channels
+### Topics
-Channels are used to classify the purpose of a message and every Model has to have an assigned channel.
+Topic are used to classify the purpose of a message and every Model has to have an assigned topic.

 ### Tags
 Tags are used by the framework to be able to query the repository for actors that should be